annahaensch/DataScienceGlobalApplications/README.md

 ### Week 3
 * Learning Objectives:
+  * Students will contextualize data and the absence of data withing social, political, and economic contexts.
+  * Students will experiment with methods to mitigate the "missingness" of data and justify decisions regaring the same.
   * Students will manipulate and explore data with Python and pandas.
-  * Students will assess, interogate, and mitigate the "missingness" of data and justify decisions regaring the same.
-  * Students will contexutalize data and the absence of data withing social, political, and economic contexts.
 * In-Class Exercises: [Intro to Exploratory Data Analysis workbook]()
 * Suggested Reading: [C. D’Ignazio & L. Klein, “4.
 What Gets Counted Counts.”
 In Data Feminism (2020).](https://data-feminism.mitpress.mit.edu/pub/h1w0nbqp)

 ### Week 4
 * Learning Objectives:
-  * Students will set up their local computing environment and develop comfort with command line prompts.
+  * Students will set up their local Python computing environment
+  * Students will execute command line prompts.
-  * Students will transition to using Python in Jupyter Labs instead of Google Colab.
+  * Students will transition to using Python locally in Jupyter Labs.
 * In Class-Exercises:
 * Suggested Reading: [T. Gillespie, "The Relevance of Algorithms."
 (2013).](https://www.microsoft.com/en-us/research/wp-content/uploads/2014/01/Gillespie_2014_The-Relevance-of-Algorithms.pdf)

 ### Week 5
 * Learning Objectives:
-  * Students will understand the fundamentals of good data visualization, including the principle of proportional ink and chart junk.
+  * Students will understand the fundamentals of data visualization, including the principle of proportional ink and chart junk.
-  * Students will identify and discuss effective and ineffective uses of the principle of proportional ink in real world charts.
+  * Students will identify and discuss effective and ineffective uses of these principles in real world charts.
-  * Students will have famiarity with components of Matplotlib plots, such as axes and figures.
+  * Students will have familiarity with components of Matplotlib plots, such as axes and figures.
 * In Class-Exercises: [Basics of Visualization with Matplotlib]
 * Suggested Reading: [C.O.
 Wilke, "Fundamentals of Data Visualization, Part I." (2019).](https://clauswilke.com/dataviz/)

 ### Week 6
 * Learning Objectives:
   * Students will understand the importance of color in data visualization.
-  * between will be able to differentiate between qualitative and sequential color scales and identify use cases for each.
+  * Students will be able to differentiate between qualitative and sequential color scales and identify use cases for each.
   * Students will gain basic familiarity with mapping tools in Geopandas.
 * In Class-Exercises:
 * Suggested Reading: [C. Weaver, "The Unmitigated Chaos of America’s Attempt at Color-Coded Covid Guidance" (2021)](https://www.nytimes.com/2021/04/02/style/coronavirus-safety-colors-states.html)

 ### Week 7
 * Learning Objectives:
-  * Students will recognize the importance and impact of labels and annotation in plotting and will understand how to deploy these tools.
+  * Students will recognize the importance and impact of labels and annotation in plotting.
-  * Students will identify and discuss effective and ineffective uses of chart annotation in real world charts.
+  * Students will identify and discuss effective and ineffective uses of annotation in real world charts.
+  * Students will maniplulate labels and annotation on existing plots.
-  * Students will beccome familiar with less common plot classes such as radial plots and heatmaps.
+  * Students will become familiar with less common plot classes such as radial plots and heatmaps.
 * In Class-Exercises:
 * Suggested Reading: [C.O.
 Wilke, "Fundamentals of Data Visualization, Part II."
 (2019).](https://clauswilke.com/dataviz/)